jeromeetienne/threejstool/README.md

-## tquerytool - a command line tool for tquery.js
+## tquerytool - a command line tool to install tquery.js and its plugins

 ### How to Install